schmittjoh/JMSPaymentCoreBundle/Resources/doc/model.rst

     Any payment related data may be automatically encrypted if you request this.

+Below you find the different states that a ``PaymentInstruction`` can go through:

 .. uml ::
     :alt: PaymentInstruction State Flow

+    left to right direction

     [*] --> New
     New --> Valid